tabuechn/Hashcracker/README.md

-A simple Hashcracker in Python
+A simple Hashcracker in Python for my IT-Security course